MQCybersec/mqcybersec-website/src/content/writeups/25-knight-worthyknight.md

                       if (local_c8[9] == 0x69) {
 ```

 But this was incorrect and Ghidra was not being helpful, its decompilation was quite unclear and after calculating the values it was wrong.
-My teammate (Solopie) puts the binary into [dogbolt](https://dogbolt.org/) and the HexRays decompile was alot more helpful.
+My teammate (Solopie) puts the binary into [dogbolt](https://dogbolt.org/) and the HexRays decompile was a lot more helpful.

 First: